aaronge-2020/FastImpute/README.md

 The easiest way to use FastImpute for PRS calculation is through the deployed web application:

-1. Go to the web application URL: [https://aaronge-2020.github.io/DeepImpute/](https://aaronge-2020.github.io/DeepImpute/)
+1. Go to the web application URL: [https://aaronge-2020.github.io/FastImpute/](https://aaronge-2020.github.io/FastImpute/)
-2. Follow the instructions on the page to upload your 23andMe genotype data file.
+2. Download the example 23andMe text file or follow the instructions on the page to upload your 23andMe genotype data file.
 3. The application will process your data locally in your browser and display your PRS313_BC scores for different breast cancer phenotypes.

 ## Limitations and Future Directions